What is a rib stress fracture?

 A rib stress fracture is rare, but can be seen in high-level athletes with significant demands of repetitive upper extremity activities, such as rowers or track and field athletes.
 Stress fractures in the legs and feet of runners are much more common due to the constant, repetitive impact forces with each stride.
 A stress fracture is an area in the bone where it has become weakened and microscopic cracks have gradually formed because the bone is repeatedly loaded and stressed.
 This is different from a regular “traumatic” bone fracture or break in which one event causes the bone to crack all at once.
 The cracks in stress fractures are often so small that they can’t be seen on regular x-rays, but the area where the bone has built up some new bone (“callus”) as it tries to heal is sometimes visible.
 A stress fracture can progress to become a complete fracture if it is not allowed to heal with a period of rest.
 Stress fractures can occur in almost any bone.

-What is the anatomy involved in a rib stress fracture?
+Anatomy involved in rib stress fracture

 Most commonly the first rib is the one involved in a rib stress fracture.
 There are 12 ribs on the right and 12 ribs on the left.
 The first rib is the top one and it can barely be felt deep in the space behind and above the collar bone (clavicle).
 The first rib connects the spine in the back to the breast bone (sternum) in the front.
 Large blood vessels (subclavian artery and vein) travel right over the first rib as they go to the arm.
 These vessels have corresponding grooves in the first rib where the vessels travel over the rib.
 These grooves make the rib thinner and weaker in those regions.
 Normally, the bone can withstand these forces, but when a stress fracture has formed, the repeated stress on the bone exceeds the rate at which the bone can repair itself.

-How is a rib stress fracture diagnosed?
+Diagnosis of rib stress fracture

 The athlete will usually notice gradual onset of pain in the side of the neck and upper back and/or pain in the back of the shoulder.
 This may gradually increase or come and go for weeks to months.
 The pain gets worse with activity and gets better with rest.
 The pain may be worsened by deep breaths, using the arm overhead, or by coughing.
 Rarely, the athlete may feel a pop or snap if the stress fracture all of the sudden becomes a complete fracture.